codeforprinceton/publicTransport/README.md

 *****************
 #### Summary

-The goal of this project is to create a web app for public transportation in Greater Mercer County / princeton area.
+The goal of this project is to create a web app for public transportation in Greater Mercer County / Princeton area.

 *****************